dym061/formsubmit/README.md

 ## Methods

-Certainly!
-Here’s an explanation of each method within your Python script and what they do:

 ### __init__
 This is the constructor for the `FillOutForm` class.
 It initializes the WebDriver for Selenium, sets up file paths and configuration settings, and defines default values for various attributes used throughout the class.